“Where are your real-wood shutters made?” – This is a question we get asked regularly.😊

 All the major shutter retailers in the UK have their real-wood plantation shutters made in China by a company called NienMade.

-And while manufacturing takes about five days, the rest of the ten to twelve-week delivery time is taken up by sea freight.
+And while manufacturing takes about five days, the rest of the delivery time is taken up by sea freight.
 The proverbial slow boat from China.

 NienMade supplies all the leading UK wood shutter suppliers – John Lewis, Clement Browne, Hillarys, Edinburgh Shutter Company, Acorn Shutters, S-Craft, Shuttercraft and of course, us here at The Scottish Shutter Company.